heinika/PokeG-Pokedex/README.md

 I use view to replace activity which make page switch more smooth.

+Data binding replace by view binding.(I hate it!)

 ## Download
 Go to the [Releases](https://github.com/heinika/PokeG/releases) to download the latest APK.